Sokkankadu

 Sokkankadu is a small village located in Karur District in the Indian state of Tamil Nadu.
 It is very close to TNPL Pugalur and falls under its jurisdiction.
 The adjacent villages are Sottaiyur, Moolimangalam, Pandipalayam, Masagoundanpudur and Palamapuram.

 Demographics

 This village has around 15 homes with a population of 50.
 All are Kongu Vellalar Gounders.

 Communication

 BSNL, Aircel, Airtel, Tata Indicom, Reliance are the communication providers.

-The well penetrated landline connections are provided by BSNL again.
-The availability of internet is fair (Mostly dial-up connections).
+The well-penetrated landline connections are provided by BSNL again.
+The availability of the internet is fair (Mostly dial-up connections).

 Transport

 Transport facilities are low.
 Some Private Mini Buses are running.
-Most of the people commute by bi-cycles or two wheeler motorcycles.
+Most people commute by bicycles or two-wheeler motorcycles.

 The nearby place pugalur (Code:PGR) has a railway station which is well connected to Erode, Coimbatore, Trichy, Chennai and cochin.
 Both passenger trains and express trains pass through this station.

 The nearest airport is in Trichy (87 km).
 Major Airport is located at Coimbatore (115 km).